-- 2.1.5.1.
-You must report each instance in which you did not meet each emission limitation or operating limitation in Table 2c to this subpart that apply to you.
+2.2.5.5.
+You must report each instance in which you did not meet each emission limitation or operating limitation in Table 2a and Table 2b to this subpart that apply to you.
 These instances are deviations from the emission and operating limitations in this subpart.
 These deviations must be reported according to the requirements in §63.6650.
 If you change your catalyst, you must reestablish the values of the operating parameters measured during the initial performance test.
-When you reestablish the values of your operating parameters, you must also conduct a performance test to demonstrate that you are meeting the required emission limitation applicable to your stationary RICE. - 2.1.5.2.
-You must also report each instance in which you did not meet the requirements in Table 8 to this subpart that apply to you.
+When you reestablish the values of your operating parameters, you must also conduct a performance test to demonstrate that you are meeting the required emission limitation applicable to your stationary RICE.